ValveSoftware/source-sdk-2013/README.md

 ```

 *Mods that are distributed on Steam MUST be built against the Steam Runtime, which the above steps will automatically do for you.*

+More detailed info about setting up Source SDK 2013 - Multiplayer you can find [on this Developer Wiki Page](https://developer.valvesoftware.com/wiki/Setting_up_Source_SDK_Base_2013_Multiplayer)

 ## Distributing your Mod